tylermorganwall/rayvertex/README.md

 Rayvertex is a 3D software renderer that allows you to generate 3D visualizations without worrying about hardware requirements or dependencies.
-It uses rasterization, a method that transforms meshes of triangles into an image.
-These meshes are specified entirely in R, and can be built either by importing external meshes, building scenes out of the included objects, or by constructing the mesh yourself.
-Rayvertex also allows the user to add any number of point lights and directional lights to a scene, and support anti-aliased lines and shadow mapping.
+It uses rasterization: a method that transforms meshes of triangles into an image.
+These meshes are specified entirely in R, and can be built either by importing external files, building scenes out of the included objects, or by constructing the mesh yourself.
+Rayvertex also allows the user to add any number of point lights and directional lights to a scene, and support anti-aliased lines, shadow mapping, transparent (and translucent) objects.

 Rayvertex features the following: